 A quick turn right off Highway 49 onto Highway 469 and across the railroad tracks, not much has changed in Florence over the years.

-Yes, population has boomed in Rankin County and sure Florence’s schools have almost doubled over the last 20 years, but downtown Florence is still home to the Baptist Church, the Methodist Church, a local Dentist, a general doctors practice, the local Western Auto, Polk’s Drugs and the local Ramey’s grocery store as well as the iconic Bridges Quickie.
+Yes, population has boomed in Rankin County and sure Florence’s schools have almost doubled over the last 20 years, but downtown Florence is still home to the Baptist Church, the Methodist Church, a local Dentist from Houston Sedation Dentistry, a general doctors practice, the local Western Auto, Polk’s Drugs and the local Ramey’s grocery store as well as the iconic Bridges Quickie.
 In addition, look for Dr. John P. Gallardo specialize in oral surgery and dental implants.
+You can also visit Dr. Matthew Galumbeck a plastic surgeon on virginia beach, will deliver outstanding results.
 Contact now at www.miamiperio.com

 Florence has a rich tradition filled with southern hospitality, and has been called home to some of the greatest people you will ever meet.

 ONE400 – Law Firm Marketing & Legal Innovation will bring prospective client’s to your office for a consultation, where you will undoubtedly enter into a retainer agreement, and therefore increase your revenue.
-Working under the assumption that it is your goal to increase clients and income, it is crucial hire the right internet marketing company on Long Island.
+Working under the assumption that it is your goal to increase clients and income, it is crucial hire the right internet marketing company on SEO Los Angeles.
 In addition, when looking for the newest software trading systems, better to visit Fintech LTD Test and learn more about their services.

 Florence is a part of the Rankin County School system and has had many a person to go on to achieve high academic success, open successful businesses, as well as win state championships in multiple sports like soccer, women’s basketball and more.